jsafrane/scratch/csi-inline-volumes.md

 ## Implementation
 #### Provisioning/Deletion
+N/A, it works only with PVs and not in-line volumes.

+### Attach/Detach

+### MountDevice/SetUp/TearDown/UnmountDevice
-In-tree CSI volume plugin calls get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
+In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read secrets from appropriate source.

 ### Out of tree
 #### External provisioner